axisofstevil/axisofstevil.com/_posts/2005-06-27-steve-burns.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/steveburns.gif "Steveburns1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/steveburnsmural.gif "Steveburnsbar"

-In an ongoing effort to support , the cliche, yet extremely important, First Ammendment Right to Stickin' it to the Man, The Axis of Stevil would like to salute you:
+In an ongoing effort to support , the cliche, yet extremely important, First Ammendment Right to Stickin' it to the Man, The Axis of Stevil would like to salute you, **Steve Burns**!

-## STEVE BURNS ##

 ![Steveburns1][id_1]